nlafon/WCAGCompChecker/README.md

 To use the program go to: **http://127.0.0.1:8000/home** in your browser

 # High Priority TODO:
-- Make alt txt violation src image attribute URL absolute (jinja can’t render images without complete URL)
+- Make alt txt violation src image attribute URL not relative to site being tested.
+Or add the image url to the return dict. (jinja can’t render images without complete URL and adding code to the template to do it is a bad idea)
 - Fix red rectangle on results page.
 It's an image with constant size and needs to be more dynamic as the results could be any length.
 - Make our own site compliant with WCAG.
 - Make results view render pretty.